Goosebumps The Musical: Act I

-Before the action of the play, the company comes together to deliver a warning and an invitation to join them as they recount their spooky tale (Goosebumps).
+Before the action of the play, the company comes together to deliver a warning and an invitation to join them as they recount their spooky tale ("Goosebumps").

-The story begins and we meet our heroine, Brooke, and her best friend Zeke, and their classmates at Woods Mill Middle School.
-The halls are filled with the excited chatter of the students as the news spreads that this year's musical will be (A Super Scary Play) called The Phantom.
+The story begins and we meet our heroine, Brooke, her best friend Zeke, and their classmates at Woods Mill Middle School.
+The halls are filled with the excited chatter of the students as the news spreads that this year's musical will be ("A Super Scary Play") called The Phantom.
 When Ms. Walker posts the cast list, Brooke and Zeke are excited to be cast as the leads, as they both love all things spooky and scary.

 Rumor has it that the play is cursed.
-Though Ms. Walker tries to dispel the rumor, Tina, Brooke's understudy, recounts (The Legend) of the first production 73 years ago at their very school.
+Though Ms. Walker tries to dispel the rumor, Tina, Brooke's understudy, recounts ("The Legend") of the first production 73 years ago at their very school.
 Ms. Walker's great grandmother, Abigail, tried to stage the play, but the boy who played the titular character vanished on opening night without a trace.
 The principal ordered all copies of the script be destroyed, though Abigail kept a copy in secret.
 Rumor has it the spirit of the boy still haunts the school, ensuring the play will never be performed.

 Brooke and Zeke sneak back to the stage after rehearsal to get a better look at the trap door, put in for the play but which never has a chance to be used during the first production.
 Despite Ms. Walker's warning that the trap door is not safe, curiosity gets the better of Brooke and Zeke and they pull the lever and the platform plunges deep below the stage.
 Spooked out my what could be lurking in the darkness, they leave and make their way back to the stage.
-Waiting for them is the school's night janitor, Emile, who warns them to be careful or they may fall to their deaths (Watch Your Step).
+Waiting for them is the school's night janitor, Emile, who warns them to be careful or they may fall to their deaths ("Watch Your Step").

 The next day, Brooke finds a creepy mask and an ominous note in her locker which proclaims "STAY AWAY FROM MY HOME SWEET HOME".
 Brooke thinks this is Zeke playing a joke.

 Brooke shows up early for drama class, only to find an unfamiliar, and cute, boy sitting in her chair.
-The boy introduces himself as Brian and the two share an embarrassing, yet sweet, conversation as they introduce themselves in which Brooke can't stop babbling (Babbling Brooke).
+The boy introduces himself as Brian and the two share an embarrassing, yet sweet, conversation as they introduce themselves in which Brooke can't stop babbling ("Babbling Brooke").
 Brian, having moved after roles were cast, is assigned to help Tina with the scenery.